QuentinRa/blog.quentinra.dev/maths/optimization/co/lagrange.md

 ## Primal and dual

-Also, when you got inequality constraints, then most of the time you will have more to do.
+Also, when you got inequality constraints, then most of the time you will have more work to do.
+It seems that before doing so, we should check that the points to be **regulars** (I'm sure of it but my teacher do seems to be doing it).

 A primal problem **P**